Qappevox/hiyori-2.0/README.md

 <li>Interact with Hiyori by speaking to the bot using your computer's microphone.</li>

 # Credits
-This project was created by @Qappevox.
+This project was created by @Qappevox :)